sandstorm/neos-kickstart/README.md

 ## requirements

 - docker for mac
+  - enable VirtioFS in docker host settings (experimental features)
+  - alternatively, comment out the volume mount in the docker-compose.yml if you encounter bad local performance
 - node -> to run Playwright Tests or for local development (without docker) of your sites JavaScript

 ## Features